 “God made me in His image, and He loves me just the way I am.”

 The hardest thing about fighting negative beliefs is that you believe them.
 Finding someone outside of yourself can be crucial to help discern what is true and what is faulty thinking.
 Look for some good accountability and encouragement partners who can speak truth to you when your thoughts are getting the best of you.
 Sometimes bouncing reality off of a trusted friend, mentor, family member, or counselor is a very healing thing.
 For believers, Scripture is paramount in fighting negative thoughts.
 God’s word is our ultimate source of truth.
 Find verses that speak to what you are struggling with, and write them down in places where you will see them frequently.

 Pause: Close your eyes and take a deep breath.
 Exhale slowly.
-Contemplate Romans 12:2 (below) How does it speak to you?
+Contemplate Romans 12:2 (in the picture below).
+How does it speak to you?

 Renew: Apply Romans 12:2 to your thought life.
-What is a negative thought that has been coming frequently lately?
-Ask the Lord to renew your mind regarding this thought, replacing it with what is true, and good, and acceptable, and perfect.
+What is a negative thought that has been coming to your mind frequently?
+Ask the Lord to renew your mind regarding this thought, replacing it with what is true, good, acceptable, and perfect.